BAM is pleased to announce that the 31st Annual Conference will be hosted by Warwick Business School from the 5th - 7th September 2017.

 The British Academy of Management would cordially like to invite you to join its 31st Annual Conference as an Exhibitor or Sponsor.

-The event will be held at the Newcastle University between the 5th-7th September and will be hosted by the University of Warwick.
+The event will be held at the Warwick Business School between the 5th-7th September and will be hosted by the Warwick Business School.

 We want to welcome you to be part of this exhilarating event.